Birth Justice for Black Women

 We are stronger together.
 We value working with other organizations that share mutual goals.
 Aligning our mission with other organizations enhances our work and increases access and support to like communities in need.
 We value the mutual sharing of skills and experiences between our organization and our partners.
 We believe a more significant impact can be made through collaboration and the sharing of resources.

 Implicit bias and racism lead to poor outcomes

-All health care providers and community works should receiving ongoing training on cultural humility and implicit bias.
+All health care providers should receive ongoing training on cultural humility and implicit bias.
 Doing so improves the individuals self-awareness which overtime leads to changes in their interactions with community members thereby improving community relationships.
 Racism in healthcare will be called out and will not be tolerated.